MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/deploy-software-update.md

     >[!NOTE]
     >This setting applies only if the **Purpose** is set to **Required**.
 - Slow boundary deployment option: Specifies the options available when the client is within a slow or unreliable network boundary.
 Options are:
-    -   **Do not run program** (default): The program will not be run when a client is connected within a slow or unreliable network boundary.
+    -   **Do not run program** (default): The program won't be run when a client is connected within a slow or unreliable network boundary.
     -   **Download content and run locally**: the client will download the content from the Distribution Point before attempting to run the program.
-- Allow unprotected distribution point: True or False (Default = False) Specifies whether Configuration Manager will permit a client to use an unprotected distribution point if content is not immediately available on its protected distribution point, or if it forces a client to use the protected local distribution point if it is within the boundaries for that point.
+- Allow unprotected distribution point: True or False (Default = False) Specifies whether Configuration Manager will permit a client to use an unprotected distribution point if content isn't immediately available on its protected distribution point, or if it forces a client to use the protected local distribution point if it is within the boundaries for that point.
 - Suppress Restart on Servers: True or False (Default = False) When set to **True**, prevents the automatic restart of servers after update installation
 - Suppress Restart on Workstations: True or False (Default = False) When set to **True**, prevents the automatic restart of workstations after update installation
 - Comment: An optional comment associated with the deployment